top of page

-It’s National Apprenticeship Week from 5th – 11th of February 2024, an annual, week-long celebration of apprenticeships and anyone involved with them.
-The week brings together businesses and apprentices across the country to shine a light on the positive impact that apprenticeships make to individuals, businesses and the wider economy.
+It’s National Apprenticeship Week from 9-15 of February 2026, a week-long celebration of everything that's great about apprenticeships .
+It takes place every year, bringing together businesses and apprentices across the country to highlight the positive impact apprenticeships make to people and business.

 Introducing apprenticeships: a great pathway to career success